 Skilled nursing facilities after joint replacement

-It is important to plan where you would like to go before you have your surgery so you can go to a place that provides quality care and is located in a place that works best for you.
+Before surgery, it is important to decide on the facility you would like to go to after you leave the hospital.
+You want to choose a facility that provides quality care and is located in a place that works best for you.

 Before you can go home after surgery, you must be able to:

-- Walk around enough that you will be able to move safely between where you are sleeping and your bathroom and kitchen
+- Walk around enough that you will be able to move safely in your home, such as between where you sleep, your bathroom, and your kitchen.

 - Your surgery may be more complicated.